khalid-hussain/shaheen/chap6.md

 Granada.
 Maybe Abul Hassan might be ready to jump into the war arena a day or two after your arrival itself."

-Moosa said, "I think if he comes to Granada with a few of his contingents it would have a grand impact on the people and I also want to give the command of the Granada's storm brigades in his hands during the initial stages of the war.
+Musa said, "I think if he comes to Granada with a few of his contingents it would have a grand impact on the people and I also want to give the command of the Granada's storm brigades in his hands during the initial stages of the war.
 The morale of the people will take a tremendous boost because of his